SaifMohammed22/file-organization/README.md

 # file_organization
-"Sure, here's a detailed description of the script:

 This Python script serves as a file organizer, streamlining the process of sorting various types of files into designated folders.
 It utilizes the 'os' and 'shutil' libraries for interacting with the operating system and managing file operations, respectively.

 Here's how it works: